 Acquisition in 2018

-HumediQ, founded in 2010, is a company focused on the development, production, and sales of medical-technical systems, particularly in the realm of quality assurance for radiotherapy.
-With a team of ten employees, the company specializes in creating automated systems that enhance patient identification, positioning, and motion management during radiation therapy.
-Their product features include a palm reader for accurate patient identification, automatic synchronization with oncology information systems, and surface-guided radiation therapy (SGRT) cameras that ensure proper patient positioning and monitor motion throughout treatment.
-HumediQ collaborates closely with hospitals and research institutions to integrate scientific research into clinical practice, aiming to improve the quality of medical devices and enhance treatment outcomes for patients.
+HumediQ Global, established in 2010 and headquartered in Grünwald, Germany, specializes in the development, manufacturing, and sales of medical-technical systems.
+With a team of 10, the company focuses on quality assurance systems in radiotherapy, creating innovative hardware and software solutions.
+Their flagship product is an automated patient identification, positioning, and motion management system for radiation therapy, featuring a palm reader for patient identification, automatic synchronization with oncology information systems, and surface-guided radiation therapy (SGRT) cameras for real-time patient positioning and motion monitoring.
+This enables healthcare professionals to enhance treatment quality and minimize errors.
+HumediQ works closely with hospitals and research institutions to integrate scientific research results into clinical practice.
+As of 2018, the company operates as a subsidiary of Varian Medical Systems, Inc.

 Gamma Basics